F41zK4r1m/HackTheBox/Delivery.md

 ## Enumeration:

-I started with port & service scan running on the target using rustscan & found 3 open ports: 22, 80, 8065
+I initiated the enumeration process by conducting a port and service scan on the target system using the RustScan tool.
+This scan revealed the existence of three open ports: 22, 80, and 8065.

 ```Rust
 PORT     STATE SERVICE REASON         VERSION